 🍽 Serving Suggestions

-Sausage rolls are perfect to serve on their own with sauce.
+Sausage rolls are perfect to serve on their own or with plenty of tomato sauce, bbq sauce or plum sauce.

 👍 How to Guide